| Topic title |

 Research Topic Summary.

-During the study, advanced multicomponent photocatalysts will be developed for the removal of relevant water micropollutants using visible light-activated systems.
-Optimization of the photocatalysts composition and production process will ensure high durability and efficiency in the visible light spectrum.
+During the study, advanced multicomponent (composite) photocatalysts will be developed for the removal of relevant water micropollutants using visible light-activated systems.
+Optimization of the photocatalyst composition and production process will ensure high durability and efficiency in the visible light spectrum.
+In addition, efforts will be made to enhance their stability in aqueous environments and to demonstrate their practical effectiveness in degrading organic contaminants.
+The developed composites will contribute to more sustainable and energy-efficient water purification technologies.

 |